Boogs77/BO6502_65C02-based_modular_computer/BO6502 AUDIO/README.md

 ## 🎵 Audio Architecture

-The board is designed with a true stereo configuration, utilizing due independent PSGs and dedicated amplification for each channel.
+The board is designed with a true stereo configuration, utilizing two independent PSGs and dedicated amplification for each channel.

 * **Sound Generators:** 2x AY-3-8910 (3 voices each, 6 voices total).
 * **Amplification:** 2x **LM386** operational amplifiers configured for a **200x Gain**, ensuring robust output for speakers or headphones.